Mumbai–Ahmedabad high-speed rail corridor

 Map of Mumbai-Ahmedabad high-speed rail corridor.

 The Mumbai–Ahmedabad High Speed Rail Corridor (Mumbai–Ahmedabad HSR) is an under-construction high-speed rail line, which will connect Mumbai, Maharashtra, the financial hub of India, with Ahmedabad, the largest city in the state of Gujarat.
-When completed, it will be India's first high-speed rail line, with a top speed of 350 km/h, and the project will include a 353 km-long viaduct, which will be the longest bridge in the world.
+When completed, it will be India's first high-speed rail line, with a design speed of 350 km/h, and the project will include a 353 km viaduct, which will be the longest bridge in the world.

-The line is being developed by National High Speed Rail Corporation (NHSRC),a wholly owned subsidiary of Indian Railways, the Ministry of Railways and the Government of India.
+The line is being developed by the National High Speed Rail Corporation Limited (NHSRCL), a wholly owned subsidiary of Indian Railways, the Ministry of Railways, and the Government of India.
 The line will use Shinkansen technology from Japan, including rolling stock, signalling and design standards – with technology transfer to support the Make in India programme.

-After delays due to the COVID-19 pandemic, construction commenced in February 2021 when NHSRC began to pour concrete to cast the corridor's first pillar.
-As of 2024, an initial section in Gujarat is expected to open by 2027, with the full line to Mumbai in 2028.
+After delays due to the COVID-19 pandemic, construction commenced in February 2021, when the NHSRCL began to pour concrete to cast the corridor's first pillar.
+An initial section between Surat and Bilimora in Gujarat, is planned to open for service on 15 August 2027, with the full line to open by 2029.